Is treadmill running the same or easier than running outside

-It was partially that question that spurred me to look into this week’s topic: the scientific research on the differences in treadmill and “overground” (or in layman’s terms, “regular”) running.
+It was partially that question that spurred me to look into todays topic:

 The first study we’ll look at, published in 1995 by Nigg, De Boer, and Fischer at the University of Calgary,1 examined the biomechanical differences between treadmill and overground running.